 Name: BBP Live Band Settings

-Location: Global (accessible from any session)
+Location: Global (accessible from any s ession) 🔵 Local (this session only)

 Selected Tracks Only:

 Cancel QK

 - Settings Name : enter the name of the file here. - Settings Location : you may store the file in the Session folder, or in your globally-accessible preferences folder.
 Choose "Global" if you think you might want to use these settings on a different session, someday. - Selected Tracks Only : if this is enabled, then only the selected (red-colored) tracks will be saved to the file.